-U.S. Secretary of State Mike Pompeo has hit out at the Chinese government for their censorship policies that he believes are playing a key role in the spread of the coronavirus.
+U.S. Secretary of State Mike Pompeo has hit out at the Chinese government for the Chinese censorship policies that he believes are playing a key role in the spread of the coronavirus.
 The virus has so far infected over 109,000 people globally and killed at least 3,816.
 China alone accounts for 80,735 infected and over 3,100 deaths.

 “Censorship.
 It can have deadly consequences… Had China permitted its own and foreign journalists and medical personnel to speak and investigate freely, Chinese officials and other nations would have been far better prepared to address the challenge,” Pompeo said, as reported by ABC News.
 He pointed out that the flow of accurate information is critical in addressing this viral crisis and assisting not just the Chinese people but the entire world.